roundspecs/all_about_cp/index.md

 |**Lower bit/**<br> **Higher bit**| i-th bit is lower that j-th bit if `i<j`<br>MSB is highest bit, LSB is the lowest bit|

 ## Thinking in Binary
-We are used to thinking of numbers in decimal system.
-But computers store everything in binary.
-So, to be good at programming (i.e. talking to computers) we have to learn how to think in binary\
 **Fun fact:** Bit stands for "Binary Digit"

 ### Position of bits
-Binary, Octal, Hexadecimal and Decimal are called Positional Number System.
-That's just a fancy way of saying that the position of the digits in a number matters, unlike Roman Numerals.\
 Every position in a binary number has an index as mentioned [here](#index-of-bit).\
-Each position also has a value: $2^{index}$\
+Each position also has a positional value: $2^{index}$\
 Here is an example:
 ```
 bit string:  0 1 1 0 1
 index:       4 3 2 1 0
 value:      16 8 4 2 1
 ```
-In later sections, we will refer to this index and value multiple times.
-Since value of a bit depends on the position, we will also refer to it as positional value.

 ### Converting to Decimal
-To convert a binary number to decimal, we have to multiplay each bit (0 or 1) with its positional value and then, sum up the products.\
+To find decimal representation, we have to add up the positional values of set bits\
 As an example, lets convert `0b1101` to decimal:
 ```
 bit string: 1 1 0 1